[published afterwards in LinkedIn Pulse, so that you can comment there]

-There are solutions to build games and collections products on another domains that the main Libra blockchain networks (d).
+There are solutions to build games and collections products on another Libra domains that the main Libra blockchain network (d).
 Triple advantages:

 - We have specific blockchain network areas for our needs (powerful tokens features, massive quick & cheap transactions for game design mechanics): the gaming + collectibles Libra domain.

 - As the main Libra blockchain and our gaming + collectibles domain share the same foundation, it will be easy for provider and enduser to transfer partially some of our specific tokens to the main Libra blockchain for temporary broader tokens exposure and trading.

 - The gaming + collectibles community supports Libra for defining, prototyping, and running their initial implementations of some of their off-chain features, e.g. side-chain, parallelization, sharding, concurrent or local computing and consensus.
 Looking at the history of blockchain games and collections, this will bring qualitative (games complexity) and quantitative (high number of features, transactions, and users) feedback and experience on the Libra blockchain running several such apps.

 Let’s start the discussion.
 Potential online channels are

 - Libra community : Community Forum, Telegram Devs group, Discord group, (community on Discord)